WPManageNinja/fluent-smtp/readme.txt

  Yes, FluentSMTP let you connect your MailGun via API Key.
 It's faster and reliable than MailGun SMTP.
 But if you prefer MailGun SMTP connection, You can also connect with that too.

- = Can I send WordPress mails with SendInBlue? =
+ = Can I send WordPress mails with Sendinblue? =

- Yes, FluentSMTP let you connect your SendInBlue email sending service via API Key.
+ Yes, FluentSMTP let you connect your Sendinblue email sending service via API Key.
 It's faster and reliable.
-But if you prefer SendInBlue SMTP connection, You can also connect with that too.
+But if you prefer Sendinblue SMTP connection, You can also connect with that too.

  = Can I send WordPress mails with SparkPost? =